 Damon-Bach, Lucinda, and Victoria Clements, eds.
 Catharine Maria Sedgwick: Critical Perspectives.
 Foreword by Mary Kelley.
 Boston: Northeastern UP, 2003.
 Print.

-Transatlantic Women: Essays on Nineteenth-Century American Women Writers in Great Britain, Ireland, and Europe.
+Transatlantic Women: Essays on Nineteenth-Century American Women Writers and Great Britain.
 Co-edited with Beth Lueck and Brigitte Bailey.
 Durham: U of NH Press, 2012.

 Catharine Maria Sedgwick: Life and Letters.
 (Working title; first comprehensive biography.)